FtmSonic/SonicBoomApi/README.md

 ## Sonic Boom Technology

-Sonic boom is build with asp .net 8.0 and C#, is one of the more fastest backend on the market.
+Sonic boom is built with asp .net 8.0 and C#, is one of the fastest backend on the market.

-Sonic Boom use signalR to interact with the client, a powerfull technology who uses websocket to communicate with the client, it will be faster than a simple rest api to communicate between client and server.
+Sonic Boom uses signalR to interact with the client, a powerful technology that uses websocket to communicate with the client, it will be faster than a simple rest api to communicate between client and server.

 Sonic Boom will use postgreSQL as its database, an open source database with advanced SQL support and fast queries even with millions of data records.

-Sonic Boom interact with dedicated node in websocket (http in public testnet) to be fatest as possible.
+Sonic Boom interacts with dedicated node in websocket (http in public testnet) to be the fastest as possible.

 With these all choices Sonic Boom will be one of the fastest Technology to use blockchain in the video games.

 ## Sonic Boom tools

 Sonic Boom will come with dedicated client plugin for Unity.

-Godot and Unreal will follow but you can use directly a signalR plugin to interact with Sonic Boom from any client.
+Godot, Unreal, Javascript will follow but you can use directly a signalR plugin to interact with Sonic Boom from any client.

-For Javascript game or backend you can use the Microsoft signalR plugin from npm,
+The goal is to focus on different backend technology like .net, go, nodejs ... to have a plugin easy to use to interact with sonic boom.

-Sonic boom will have is own smartcontract for Nft, Token, NFT Market and Swap Token, but you can use your own smartcontract if you want.
+Sonic boom will have its own smartcontract for Nft, Token, NFT Market and Swap Token, but you can use your own smartcontract if you want.

-Sonic boom will integrate account abstraction in the futur, actually you can use wallet compatible with fantom network to connect or sign transaction.
+Sonic boom will integrate account abstraction or custodial wallet in the future, but for now you can use wallet compatible with fantom network to connect or sign transaction.

 ## Sonic Boom Tarification

-The tarification will be similar than any node provider.
+The tarification will be similar as any node provider.

-You will have a free version who includes a number of transactions by day, you can choose between different package who depends of your queries usages, you can choose to have a dedicated server and node too, for these packages it's to you to pay transaction fee.
+You will have a free version which includes a number of transactions by day, you can choose between different packages that depends on your queries usages, you can choose to have a dedicated server and node too, for these packages it's up to you to pay transaction fee.

-With account abstraction you keep same functionnalities than previous package but you need to fill your account with some token to paid transaction we will charge an extra 10% for these transactions, but don't worry fantom is one of the less expensive blockchain on the market.
+You can have a relayer, you keep the same functionalities as in previous package but you need to fill the relayer account with some fantom.
+For each transaction we will charge an extra 10%, but don't worry fantom is one of the less expensive blockchain on the market.

 ### Scaffold Database